 About (is me)

-I was born and raised in a town of 7,000 people, which, for Alaska, is positively metropolitan!
-Complete with enough pedophiles on the run from justice to fill an olympic sized swimming pool, this seaside town offers up quite a few special features including, but not limited to: a rather sizeable Walmart that my high school choir personally christened with the national anthem!
-The ceremony was complete with a presentation of the American flag, as well as the mayor personally delivering a heartfelt speech before an ordained minister said a prayer to officially bless the Walmart in the name of Jesus and offer a hedge of protection around the store to protect it from the Devil.
+I was born and raised in a town of 7,000 people, which, for Alaska, is metropolitan!
+Complete with enough pedophiles on the run from justice to fill an olympic sized swimming pool, this jewel of a seaside town offers up quite a few special features including, but not limited to: a Walmart that my High School choir personally christened with the national anthem.
+The ceremony was complete with a presentation of the American flag.
+The mayor delivered a heartfelt speech followed a minister saying a blessing over the Walmart in the name of Jesus.
 People had camped out over night in the parking lot to witness the opening of the Walmart.

 ……it’s a place where dreams really can come true!!

-(and then immediately die in front of your eyes like bambi’s mum.)
+(and then immediately die in front of your eyes.)

 You can thank the Dena’ina for that . >>>>>>